shrisawant144/COMMLINK/CommLink/docs/Beginners_Complete_Guide.md

 4. Status bar shows "Connected"

 **Step 3: Send a Message**:
+1. Select desired format from dropdown
-1. Edit JSON in text area (or use default)
+2. Edit message in text area (format-appropriate content)
-2. Click "Send JSON"
+3. Click "Send Message"
-3. Check "Receiving" tab - message should appear
+4. Check "Receiving" tab - message should appear with format info
-4. Check "Logs" tab - see all activity
+5. Check "Logs" tab - see all activity

 ### Using File Management Features

-**Saving JSON Messages**:
+**Saving Messages**:
-1. Type or edit JSON in the sending tab
+1. Select format and type/edit message in the sending tab
-2. Click "💾 Save JSON" button
+2. Click "💾 Save Message" button
 3. Choose location and filename
-4. File saved with .json extension
+4. File saved with appropriate extension for selected format

-**Loading JSON Messages**:
+**Loading Messages**:
-1. Click "📁 Load JSON" button
+1. Click "📁 Load Message" button
-2. Select a .json file from your computer
+2. Select a file from your computer (any supported format)
+3. Format is automatically detected and selected
-3. Content appears in the text editor
+4. Content appears in the text editor
-4. Ready to send or edit further
+5. Ready to send or edit further

 **Exporting Logs**:
 1. Go to "Logs" tab